kurtosis-tech/awesome-kurtosis/readyset-example/README.md

 ## Overview

 This example demonstrates the [Kurtosis Readyset package](https://github.com/kurtosis-tech/readyset-package) in action.
-We have automated the readyset's [quickstart](https://docs.readyset.io/guides/intro/quickstart/) and showcase how Kurtosis can be useful, especially for integration and end-to-end testing use cases.
+We have automated the Readyset's [quickstart](https://docs.readyset.io/guides/intro/quickstart/) and showcase how Kurtosis can be useful, especially for integration and end-to-end testing use cases.

 In this example, we use Kurtosis to set up isolated and repeatable environment that contains three services: Postgres, Readyset, and Benchmark.
 The package does the following: